 - Folly Hall Farm Camping

-Things to do in Staithes
+Things to do when camping in Staithes

 Staithes coming from the old English language meaning ‘landing place’ is the perfect little hideaway for those wishing to get away from their hectic everyday lives.
 There you will find below the towering cliffs and beside the choppy sea fishermen’s cottages huddling together in higgledy-piggledy streets.
 You’ll also find a myriad of tourist attractions to spend your time visiting.